MoralisWeb3/streams-beta/README.md

     chains: [EvmChain.ETHEREUM.hex] // Monitor USDC on ethereum
     description: 'ENS Name Registrations', // your description
     tag: 'mintsAndBurns', // give it a tag
-    type: 'contract' // contract as USDC is a contract,
     abi: transferUsdcAbi,
     filter,
     webhookUrl: 'https://YOUR_WEBHOOK_URL' // webhook url to receive events,